jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   number of times per battle and it always costs 1 CP.
 In addition, each BLACK LIBRARY INFANTRY and BLACK LIBRARY BIKER unit gains this special rule: "**Webway Dwellers:** If this unit is set up on the battlefield using the **Deep Strike** special rule, it gains a +1 bonus to its Exhaustion roll."

+---

+  Craftworlds below are Work-in-progress and are not to be used.

   ### Qavilon:
   - **\[Ability] Predator's Web:** For every enemy unit that is wholly within any perimiter defined by 3 different